 For people without macular degeneration, the above foods are a good way to decrease the risk of AMD.
 For those with early macular degeneration, the AREDS2 vitamins are recommended.
 AREDS1 formula vitamins are no longer recommended as the AREDS2 formula is at least as good, and the beta carotene in AREDS1 increases the risk of lung cancer in current smokers and perhaps also in past smokers.

 Family members of people with macular degeneration often ask whether they should take AREDS2 vitamins or lutein/zeaxanthin.
-While these are safe to take during a period of at least five years (the duration of the AREDS2 study), it is not known whether it would be safe to take them for a number of decades.
-Therefore, it is recommended that family members eat foods containing high levels of lutein and zeaxanthin rather than take the supplements.
+While these are safe to take during at least five years (the duration of the AREDS2 study), it is not known whether it would be safe to take them for several decades.
+Therefore, it is recommended that family members eat foods containing high levels of lutein and zeaxanthin rather than take supplements.
 These foods also contain hundreds of other phytochemicals that are likely to be helpful.

 Video: Nutritional Supplements